supplychaintest/Csharp-test-repo/README.md

 # Damn Vulnerable C# Application (API Only)
-# for testing purpose
+# creating for testing purpose
 ## Getting Started assuance

 checking PR
 gdugeuf

+**Note:**
-**Note:** This is a deliberately vulnerable app, please do not host it on production or Internet/public facing servers.
+This is a deliberately vulnerable app, please do not host it on production or Internet/public facing servers.
 Use with caution.

 ### Docker